salogranada/Robotics-Test-Integration-Engineer/docs/homework.md

 14. [Python] Why should we use a thread to spin the node?

 It is convenient to use a thread to spin the node because that way we can handle better the subscription queue.
 In the case of the plotter, as we want to get real-time graphs, we don't want them to get interfered in the queues of other nodes.
-That's why spinning them in its own thread is a good idea.
+In this particular case, if we dont use a thread we won't be able to handle both process at the same time (getting subscription messages and plotting), plotting will be blocked.

 Reference: http://wiki.ros.org/roscpp/Overview/Callbacks%20and%20Spinning